-If sufficient information about your veteran is available and you choose the PLUS package, we retrieve documents from various archives and compose a one to two page summary of your veteran’s military experience.
-We mail these documents via priority mail in a Museum folder and envelope.
+If sufficient information about your veteran is available and you choose the PLUS package, we will retrieve documents from various archives and compose a one-to-two page summary of your veteran’s military experience.
+We will mail these documents via priority mail in a Museum folder and envelope.

 - Detailed military biography including enlistment, basic and specialized training, unit history, areas of deployment, and summary of relevant battles or campaigns during the war

 - Supplemental material consisting of maps, pictures, charts, etc.

 - The biography and selected documents printed, collated, contextualized, and bound professionally, with your choice of a cloth or high-quality leather ($100 additional charge), and mailed with insured postage.
 Additional copies, perfect for extended family, are available for an added cost.

 Do your historians research veterans from conflicts other than World War II?

 No, we’re currently only researching WWII veterans.
 However, if the WWII veteran we are researching served in another conflict and we’ve located documents in their file from those wars, we’ll include them in the biography.

 Can you research individuals who worked on the Home Front or in a civilian capacity during World War II?

 Not at this time.
 We currently only research WWII veterans, but we may expand the research program at a later time.

 What are the levels of pricing for your research services?